 An extremist view in the US is just as viable as a moderate view because it is only the amount of lobbyist $ that really counts in US political reform.
-The US presidential race is an election based on economic power and influence more than any burning social reform agenda.
+The US presidential race

 As a result, America’s unique contribution to democracy can be best described as a pragmatic hybrid of the French and Roman democratic systems.
 America has cherry-picked only those democratic philosophies that have allowed the financial elite to maintain control over the financial system and government.
 This, in turn, has enabled the growth of a strong capitalist system and the expansion of its commercial and social influence around the globe.

 This author now coins the term Commercial Libertarian Democracy to best describe this uniquely American system of government.
 In other words, if you are commercially successful and have enough money, you can also afford enough liberty and equality.
 The elitist Roman senate would definitely have approved.